Volumetrics-io/mrjs/README.md

 ## Extendable

-Built on top of THREE.js & WebComponents, and a built in ECS, mrjs provides a familiar interface to create custom Elements that can be reused through out your app.
+Designed to be extendable, mrjs provides a familiar interface via THREE.js & the Custom Elements API, and leveled up with a built in ECS.

 ### ECS